Extended Foster Care Explained

 Extended foster care services and resources vary from state to state.
 This programming is designed to help young people navigate:

-- Academic needs, including applying for college, securing a tutor or obtaining financial aid.
+- Academic needs, including obtaining a high school degree, applying for college, securing a tutor or obtaining financial aid.

-- Employment-related issues, such as finding jobs, writing resumes, submitting applications and understanding employee benefits.
+- Employment-related needs, such as vocational training, finding jobs, writing resumes, submitting applications and understanding employee benefits.

 - Health care decisions, including enrolling in Medicaid and selecting a health-care power-of-attorney.

-- Home management matters, including understanding meal planning, housekeeping and house maintenance.
+- Finding housing and learning home management skills, including meal planning, housekeeping and house maintenance.

 - Financial concerns, such as developing a budget, opening a credit card and protecting a credit score.